hagax8/ugtm/docs/source/overview.rst

 ========

-Generative topographic mapping (GTM) is a probabilisitc dimensionality reduction algorithm introduced by `Bishop, Svensen and Williams <https://www.microsoft.com/en-us/research/wp-content/uploads/1998/01/bishop-gtm-ncomp-98.pdf>`_, which can also be used for classification and regression using class maps or activity landscapes:
+Generative topographic mapping (GTM) is a probabilistic dimensionality reduction algorithm introduced by `Bishop, Svensen and Williams <https://www.microsoft.com/en-us/research/wp-content/uploads/1998/01/bishop-gtm-ncomp-98.pdf>`_, which can also be used for classification and regression using class maps or activity landscapes:

 .. altair-plot::
         :hide-code: